 What’s Going On?

 What you see is the pattern of arteries and veins that supply blood to your retina.
-The network of blood vessels spreads out from the blob of your blind spot.
+The network of blood vessels spreads out from the disk shape of your blind spot.

-In human eyes, the blood supply of the retina is located in front of the retina.
-That is, light passes through the blood supply on its way to the retinal detectors.
-We don't see the retinal blood supply because it never changes, and our eyes ignore unchanging images.
+In human eyes, the blood supply of the retina is located in front of the retina, which means that light passes through the blood supply on its way to the photodetectors on the retina.
+We don't see the retinal blood supply because it doesn't change, and our eyes ignore unchanging images.

 The point source of light casts a shadow of the retinal blood supply on your retina.
 When you move the point of light from side to side, the shadow moves.
 You can then see the changing shadow.